 It all started with the stories of Don the Beachcomber, the legendary adventurer, business man, bartender and WWII veteran, who popularised rum-based cocktails in the 1930s.
 As the founding father of “Tiki” culture, he served his fabled cocktails to the rich and famous frequenting his world famous bar in Hollywood, California.

 But long before mixing drinks for the hottest movie stars of the day, he would travel the Caribbean with his grandfather.
 Here he explored all the different styles of rum the islands had to offer.
 After returning to Hollywood, he would mix and blend those different flavours of rum to get the perfect base for his groundbreaking cocktails.

-In the spirit of Don the Beachcomber, Alibi Aged Rum is a blend of the unique characteristics of rums from different Caribbean Islands, traditions and distilling methods.
-This achieves a complex palette of different levels of intensity and flavours, that can be appreciated neat, on the rocks or as a base for cocktails.
+In that spirit, ALIBI Aged Rum is a blend of the unique characteristics of rums from different Caribbean Islands, traditions and distilling methods.
+This achieves a complex palette of different levels of intensity and flavours, that can be appreciated neat, on the rocks or as base for cocktails.

-By hand selecting small batches of unique rums from Panama, Dominican Republic, Barbados, Trinidad and Tobago and Jamaica, we achieve an artisanal dark blended rum with most sought after characteristics from all the Caribbean Islands.
+By hand selecting small batches of unique rums from Barbados, Trinidad and Tobago and Jamaica, we achieve an artisanal dark blended rum with most sought after characteristics from all the Caribbean Islands.